Debunking the Vitamin C Myth: What Really Works for Colds

 Supplements: Too Much of a Good Thing?

-Vitamin C supplements like Airborne and Emergen-C contain massive doses of vitamin C (1,000 milligrams per tablet), along with other ingredients like zinc, vitamins A and E, and herbs.
+Vitamin C supplements often contain massive doses of vitamin C (1,000 milligrams per tablet), along with other ingredients.
 While these supplements may not outright claim to prevent or cure colds, the mega doses of vitamin C are often the main attraction.
-But beware: excessive vitamin C intake can cause diarrhea, nausea, stomach cramps, and kidney stones.
+However, excessive vitamin C intake can cause:

 Zinc: A Possible Cold-Fighting Ally